 A parent would reach for this book when their child begins to notice differences in hair textures or expresses frustration with their own natural curls.
 It is a vital resource for reinforcing self-love and teaching children that their hair is a beautiful part of their heritage and identity.
 The story follows a young girl's journey through different hairstyles, highlighting the bonding moments shared with family during hair care routines.
 This book is perfect for children aged 3 to 8, providing a mirror for Black and Biracial children and a window for others to understand the cultural significance of hair.
 It transforms the often long and tedious process of hair styling into a celebration of creativity and pride.
 Parents will appreciate how it builds confidence and turns a daily task into a meaningful connection.

 This book can be read cold.
-It is helpful for parents to be ready to discuss their own family's hair traditions or share stories about who taught them to care for their hair.
+Parents may want to share their own experiences with hair care and discuss the cultural significance of different hairstyles within their family or community.
 A parent might choose this after hearing their child say, 'I wish my hair was flat,' or seeing them struggle with the time it takes to style curls.

 Younger children (3-5) will focus on the vibrant colors and the names of the hairstyles.
 Older children (6-8) will resonate more with the themes of cultural heritage and the internal shift toward self-acceptance.